Solar panels are an issue of national security

 “An open letter to The Prime Minister, The Queen and country.”

 I never thought I would lambast a Prime Minister, but hey, even they are fallible.
-When judgement is tainted by post Downing Street ambitions – you have to speak out.
+When a judgement is tainted by Downing Street ambitions, you have to speak out.

-We are currently engaging in an economic war with Russia.
+We are currently engaged in an economic war with Russia.
 Russia’s energy dominance over Europe has spooked those in control to act.
-Resource wars are already here to stay and just as dangerous as those years of the soviet era.
+Resource wars are already here to stay and just as dangerous as those years of the Soviet era.

 And there lies the ‘national security issue’ and why solar panels alongside other alternative energy technologies are required to help distribute our power generation away from centralised locations.

-20th century power generation is a big fat sitting target for Russia’s bombers, whom lets be truly honest, have never forgiven us for contributing to the Soviet Union’s economic demise.
+20th-century power generation is a big fat sitting target for Russia’s bombers, who let’s be truly honest, have never forgiven us for contributing to the Soviet Union’s economic demise.

 Spreading our energy infrastructure thinly and widely is a common sense strategy.
 The weakest link in our National Grid in wartime is our power stations – the internet’s resilience can be copied with power generation too.

 Denmark has recently reached 40% and rising of its national power requirements through alternative technology.
-A strategy that goes along way to protecting its population and utilities in the event of future aggression.
+A strategy that goes a long way to protect its population, and utilities in the event of future aggression.

-A valuable lesson learnt by Denmark after the world wars has been missed by Britain completely.
+A valuable lesson learnt by Denmark after the world wars have been missed by Britain completely.
 After all, a desperate population is a more submissive population – a strategy used by the Nazi machine.
 If Hitler had the capabilities to remove our power generation accurately back then, then the outcome would have proven very different.
-Luckily he didn’t, but our current foe today does!
+Luckily he didn’t, but our current for today does!

-I am not suggesting solar panels and alternative technologies are the complete answer, but a nation heavily installed with them has a lot more ‘stretch and give’ than a nation solely reliant on easily-targeted power stations alone.
+I am not suggesting solar panels and alternative technologies are the complete answer, but a nation densely installed with them has a lot more ‘stretch and give’ than a country solely reliant on easily-targeted power stations alone.

-Maybe you’ve been promised a ‘good little earner’ when you leave Downing Street, maybe not, only time will tell, but your condemnation of alternative energy is making Britain vulnerable.
+Maybe you’ve been promised a ‘good little earner’ when you leave Downing Street, perhaps not, only time will tell, but your condemnation of alternative energy is making Britain vulnerable.

 The fact of the matter is, people haven’t bought solar panels for green reasons in a long time.
 They do so because they’re worried about the future and the exponentially rising costs of heating their homes.

-In thirty years when today’s installed solar panels are still generating useful power for the grid, your destructive fracking wells will be spent, you will be a distant memory and your legacy will be ‘questionable’ as more foresighted nations grow their alternative power generating technologies.
+In thirty years when today’s installed solar panels are still generating useful power for the grid, your destructive fracking wells spent, you will be a distant memory, and your legacy will be ‘questionable’ as more foresighted nations grow their alternative power generating technologies.

 At some point in the past, a tribal leader instructed his ‘hungry’ tribe to save food for planting in the next season.
 That one small act of foresight and wisdom spawned the agricultural revolution and the life we enjoy today.
-You too must plant the seeds of an energy revolution to obtain the true respect of a great Prime Minister.
+You too must sow the seeds of an energy revolution to obtain the real respect of a great Prime Minister.